Installing and Configuring MySQL

 Introduction

-We started our LAMP stack when we installed Apache2 on Linux, and then we added extra functionality when we installed and configured PHP to work with Apache2.
+We started our LAMP stack when we installed Apache2 on Linux.
+We added extra functionality when we installed and configured PHP to work with Apache2.
 In this section, our objective is to complete the LAMP stack and install and configure MySQL.

 Install and Set Up MySQL